iron-io/docs/worker/reference/api/index.md

 ## Authentication

 IronWorker uses OAuth2 tokens to authenticate API requests.
-You can find (and create) your API tokens [in the HUD](https://hud.iron.io/tokens).
+You can find and create your API tokens [in the HUD](https://hud.iron.io/tokens).
 To authenticate your request, you should include a token in the Authorization header for your request or in your query parameters.
 Tokens are universal, and can be used across services.

 Note that each request also requires a Project ID to specify which project the action will be performed on.
 You can find your Project IDs [in the HUD](https://hud.iron.io).
-Project IDs are also universal, so they can be used across services, as well.
+Project IDs are also universal, so they can be used across services as well.

 **Example Authorization Header**:
-Authorization: OAuth <span class="variable token">{Your Token Here}</span>
+Authorization: OAuth abc4c7c627376858

 **Example Query with Parameters**:
-GET https://<span class="variable host">worker-aws-us-east-1</span>.iron.io/2/projects/<span class="variable project_id">{Project ID}</span>/tasks?oauth=<span class="variable token">{Token}</span>
+GET https://<span class="variable host">worker-aws-us-east-1</span>.iron.io/2/projects/<span class="variable project_id">{Project ID}</span>/tasks?oauth=abc4c7c627376858

+Notes:

+* Be sure you have the correct case, it's *OAuth*, not Oauth.
+* In URL parameter form, this will be represented as:
+  * `?oauth=abc4c7c627376858`

 ## Requests